Creviston History, Family Crest & Coats of Arms

 Creviston Spelling Variations

-spelling variations in French surnames.
+There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Crévier, Crevier, Crevet, Crevy, Crévy, Creveil and many more.

 Early Notables of the Creviston family (pre 1700)